Torinkm/elevators-go-brrr/Update Log.md

 {What Was Updated}

 # ------------------------{Updates}------------------------
+# Jack + Aki
+replaced 'yu' with 'you' in README and Update Log
 # Aki
 Added a [useless ig] License and a README to help with uploading files
 # Aki